tphillips/MeshMqtt/README.md

 ## CLI Usage (Not using Docker)

 If you want to avoid Docker and use the cli, you will need to build it.
-Run the cli program with required options:
+Run the cli program with the required options:

 ```
 meshmqtt --host=HOST --port=PORT --username=USER --password=PASS --user-id=ID --node-number=NUM --meshtastic-mqtt-root-topic=TOPIC --channel=1 --body=BODY